Coca-Cola denies reports they are looking at making cannabis-based drinks

 According to the Bloomberg report, Coca-Cola says it is monitoring the young 'edibles' industry and is interested in drinks infused with CBD.
 Coca-Cola has been engaged in talks with Canadian marijuana producer Aurora Cannabis to develop the beverages, Bloomberg said.

-However, Coke officials released a statement on Monday denying interest in the industry.
+However, Coke officials released a statement on Monday denying interest in marijuana.

 “We have no interest in marijuana or cannabis.
 Along with many others in the beverage industry, we are closely watching the growth of non-psychoactive CBD as an ingredient in functional wellness beverages around the world.
 The space is evolving quickly.
 No decisions have been made at this time.”